-Most companies' current responses to ESG are to engage in what is known as Corporate Social Responsibility (CSR).
+Most companies' current responses to Environmental, Social and Governance (ESG) are to engage in what is known as Corporate Social Responsibility (CSR).
 ESG is actually much more than that.
-Both are concerned with environmental and human rights issues but ESG takes on a much more hands-on and proactive approaches to managing work policies, processes and procedures.
+Both are concerned with environmental and human rights issues but ESG takes on a much more hands-on and proactive approach to managing work policies, processes and procedures.
 It definitely places more emphasis on the governance aspects concerning the environmental challenges surrounding the company’s operations and the human rights issues at workplaces.

 What would your sustainability advice be for a company's operations and investments?

-There are several things that can be done, such as getting the big fishes to put demands on the companies that are located down the value-chain.
+There are several things that can be done, such as getting the big fish to put demands on the companies that are located down the value chain.
 Setting criteria and conducting on-site audits are some of the ways to confirm that the counterparty has integrated ESG criteria in their operations, investment processes or urban planning.

 For example, if your company works with suppliers, you might want to look into developing an ESG-focused supplier management programme.
 Leverage that supplier management programme to quantify then improve the suppliers’ ESG scores.
-Some companies have already rated 100% of their suppliers on their ESG performance, choosing to work with the top-tiered ones and helping the rest to improve their ESG scores.
+Some companies have already rated 100% of their suppliers on their ESG performance, choosing to work with the top-tiered ones and helping the rest to improve their Environmental, Social and Governance (ESG) scores.